 While doing that, you will also lose fat.
 Cardio is just a tool in the toolbox.
 If you like it you can use it to burn some extra calories.
 But as a rule of thumb, it should never be more than 10-20% of your training routine if you want to be muscular.
 Too much cardio and too little resistance training in the long term can cause muscle loss.

 5. Breakfast is the most important meal of the day.
 False

 Meal distribution and timing are two of the most misunderstood topics in the nutrition area.
 Many people are manipulated by the fitness industry to eat in a certain way even if they don’t feel good doing so.
 The obsession with breakfast comes from the idea that during sleep your body is depleted of nutrients so you have to eat first thing in the morning to get the necessary energy to start your day.

-From the practical point of view it depends on how you feel.
+From a practical point of view, it depends on how you feel.
 Some people feel sleepy after a big breakfast.
 Their productivity slows down.
 Others feel great and energetic.
-In fact the body uses the stored fat as energy.
+In fact, the body uses stored fat as energy.
 That’s why some people have the required energy to train in a fasted state.
-And in a fasted state they are more alert and productive, because in a biological sense that’s how we are built to function.
+And in a fasted state they are more alert and productive because in a biological sense that’s how we are built to function.

-It would be good for you to know that muscle growth is correlated with the amount of intake of calories [from carbs, proteins, fats].
 The training regimen triggers the hypertrophy response [muscle growth reaction] from your body and hence it will need more nutrients and calories to grow.
-In this case breakfast is suddenly very important.
+In this case, breakfast is suddenly very important.

 Who are bad candidates for skipping breakfast?